Climbing roses do not need much space to enchant the garden with their flowerage

-No other types of roses have the ability to transform structural elements such as gazebos, walls or arbors into a flourishing part of the garden.
+No other types of roses have the ability to transform structural elements such as arches, walls or arbors into a flourishing part of the garden.

-I love climbers, but there is a small downside: You have to invest work, time and patience to get the most wanted result; a sea of blossoms.
+I love climbing roses, but there is a small downside: You have to invest work, time and patience to get a fabulous sea of flowers.

 Before you choose your climber, please make sure they will fit to the space and structure you offer to them.

 Some climbers have a maximum growing height of 6 feet but others reach a height of 30 feet.
 That’s why you have to make sure the structure can support your chosen type of rose.